OGDENSBURG St. Lawrence Psychiatric Center supporters have mobilized.

 The meeting, to be held from 10 a.m. to 1 p.m. at the psychiatric centers Unity Center, 1 Chimney Point Drive, is being held to gauge public input on state plans to change the way mental health services are delivered.

-That lack of detail has prompted fears that Ogdensburgs psychiatric center could close.
+That lack of detail has prompted fears the psychiatric center could close.

-The latest information I have received is exactly what we heard at budget time: that there is potential for four hospitals to close, and theyre looking to come up with some others they will designate as centers of excellence, state Sen. Patricia A. Ritchie, R-Heuvelton, said Tuesday.
+The latest information I have received is exactly what we heard at budget time: that there is potential for four hospitals to close, and theyre looking to come up with some others they will designate as centers of excellence, said state Sen. Patricia A. Ritchie, R-Heuvelton.
 This is the last stop for people who will be impacted, and Ive heard, not from OMH but others, that theyre expecting a decision by the end of the month.

 Mrs. Ritchie said she plans to speak at todays meeting, as does Assemblywoman Addie J. Russell, D-Theresa.
 Mrs. Russell said she, too, finds the states lack of detail about its plans troubling.